Inflectra/rapise-documentation/docs/Guide/web_app_profile.md

 ## Anchors

-When element XPath is recorded and an element belongs to a DOM sub-tree of an anchor then anchor XPath is always appended to element XPath.
+When XPath of an element is being recorded and the element belongs to the sub-tree of an anchor element then XPath of the element will start with XPath of the anchor element.

 Let's look at the example.
 Here we have a table built with DIVs and ARIA roles.